 Here’s another great clay company.
 They offer green clay and have some wonderful testimonies as well as a free eBook.

 Some recommend taking bentonite clay with psyllium husk.
 This plant material is effective for many as a laxative.
 Psyllium husk can effectively help to move the clay and toxins out of the system.
 But in a very few patients, psyllium husk actually has the opposite effect; it can cause blockage or constipation.
-Based on my own ingestion of bentonite clay and reading extensively on the topic, psyllium husk may be unnecessary and counter productive.
-The reason is: Psyllium husk is an insoluble fiber.
-Its abrasive texture is not gentle on the digestive tract, and it adds no other value to the body other than bulk.
+Based on my own ingestion of bentonite clay and reading extensively on the topic, psyllium husk may be unnecessary.

 The key to avoiding constipation when taking bentonite clay is to drink LOTS of water, a lot more than you usually do (I drink about 3-4 extra glasses per day), and having a proper diet.
-Our diet should be free of grains and sugar, if we’re attending to healing.
+Our diet should be free of processed foods and sugar.
 While bentonite clay will firm up loose stools, it will likely not cause constipation unless there is old fecal matter in the colon and not enough water is consumed (source).
 Constipation will resolve with the continued use of clay and extra water.
 Some sources caution that constipation from drinking edible clay reveals the degeneration of the system.
 Clay more often and regularly is recommended over abandoning the practice (source).
 Consult your practitioner to be sure of what’s right for your body.

 Others encourage the ingestion of castor oil to encourage an effective purge of the toxins.
 Again, be careful with this and start slow, as internal use of castor oil can cause diarrhea or GI discomfort.